BlueghostDesign/FartTheWayUp/README.md

 Loud fart: Affects everyone excluding those who CANNOT hear.
 Stinky fart: Affects everyone excluding those who CANNOT smell.
 Rainbow fart: Affects EVERYONE but REDUCES their anger.

+NOTICE: Fart attributes will only reset if player has no more fart!